 Popular in America 1820-1840

-These exquisite Chintz Center Panels are accurate reproductions, in both color and scale, of medallions from vintage quilts owned by private collectors and the International Quilt Study Center, University of Nebraska-Lincoln.
+These exquisite Chintz Center Panels are accurate reproductions, in both color and scale, of medallions from vintage quilts.
+Black octagon is from the International Quilt Study Center, University of Nebraska-Lincoln.

 The framed medallion quilt of the turn of the 19th century featured a central area of interest surrounded by pieced and/or appliqued borders.
 The center could be a hand painted Indian fabric with a tree-of-life design or cut-out chintz in the Broderie Perse style.
 Another option was a Chintz Center Panel printed especially for quilts.